 Essentially, Google Sheets describes data as a series of columns and rows.
 Nevertheless, while this can be an excellent way to visualize data, it’s not necessarily attractive.
+The dot plot in google sheets can help you visualize your data in a very appealing and understandable way.

 Google Sheets has some “infographic”-like features that help you visualize information.
 If you are familiar with reporting features in other software systems, you probably know the basics: pie charts, bar charts, and scatter plots.